cse-sim/cse/doc/src/records/importfile.md

 **imFileName=*string***

 path name of file to be read.
-If no path is specified, the file located via include.
-What is the assumed extension??
+If no path is specified, the file sought via include paths specified using the -I command line parameter (if any).

   **Units**   **Legal Range**                            **Default**   **Required**   **Variability**
   ----------- ------------------------------------------ ------------- -------------- -----------------